ucsd-cse125-sp25/group4/README.md

 # Tiny Terrors
 ## by Visual Studios

-This a game built in UCSD's CSE 125 Software System Design and Implementation course.
+Tiny Terrors a game built in UCSD's CSE 125 Software System Design and Implementation course.

 The game is a 3v1 game, where 3 runners try to escape a hunter, a cursed evil doll, over multiple rounds.
 At the end of each round, players can purchase powerups that will modify the game and grant abilies.